Manuscripts Accepted for Publication

 - Avoid repeating axis labels in multi-panel figures.

-Presently, the acceptable formats for movies are mpg, mpeg, mov, avi and wmv.
+Updated March 2021: Please note that at this time, the journal cannot support play-in-place movies in the article PDF, although they should still work in the HTML version.
+For play-in-place movies, files should be mp4 format.
+(There are more format options if the movies are Supplementary Material instead of play-in-place.)
 When you submit a movie to JOV, make the file as small as possible.
 To do this, you must give some thought to the size at which the movie will be displayed and to the content of the movie.
-Applications such as QuickTime Player Pro will allow you to change the display size of your movie and to select from various compression schemes that affect file size.
 If the movie is periodic, submit just one cycle of the movie and configure it to loop.
 Through experimentation you can usually find a display size and compression method that yields high quality at a moderate file size.
 Although we have at present no rigid limit on file size, sizes larger than several megabytes may take a long time to load within a browser.
-Click here to view instructions on how to compress movie files.

 Journal of Vision accommodates math of two sorts: display equations, which are set off on a separate line and are usually numbered, and inline math, consisting of mathematical expressions within a line of text.
 Both types of material can be handled in either of two ways: using MathType (or equivalently, Equation Editor), or using text and the Symbol font.
 Each approach has its pros and cons, but for all but the simplest display equations, we recommend the MathType solution.
 Among other advantages, the default fonts and styles used by MathType conform to the conventions followed by Journal of Vision for mathematical material.
 For inline math, text is preferred.